|

 The search parties returned at dusk, empty

-handed.
-Aragorn called the leaders together to discuss progress,
+Aragorn called a meeting to discuss their progress,

-a good two thirds of the city, but that still left some of the
+of the city, that still left some of the more unsavory neighbourhoods

-"We will be continuing tomorrow, at first light," said
+"We will continue tomorrow, at first light," he said.

-Legolas nodded.
-"Eowyn and I will join you, mellon nín.
+"Eowyn and I will join you, mellon nín,"

 "You are wondering what anyone would want with an elf.
 So